tamerstorfer/ELEvoHI/README.md

 Set true to produce a movie.
 Make sure you have installed ffmpeg.

     "L1_ist_obs": "2020-06-30 01:12",
 If known, you can state the detected in situ arrival time for L1 (or other targets).
-In this case, the difference of modeled and detected arrival time is directly calculated.
+In this case, the difference of modelled and detected arrival time is directly calculated.
 For realtime predictions delete this line.

     "L1_isv_obs": 332,